HomeTrue North Blog

 4. Go Kayaking with Beluga Whales

-The best time to go kayaking is from June to August.
-It is when beluga whales start to migrate.
+The best time to go kayaking is from June to August, when beluga whales start to migrate.
 Kayaks, life vests, and trained guides are provided on tours that last two to three hours and prices start from $150 to $200 CAD per person.
 Some multi-day Churchill vacation packages also include kayaking experiences.
 Book in advance during peak season, as demand can be high for the unique things to do in Manitoba.

 Person in a yellow kayak on the water beside a beluga whale in Churchill